unbekanntes-pferd/dracoon-python-api/README.md

 In order to work with encrypted rooms you will need to access your keypair:

 ```
-await dracoon.get_keypair()
+await dracoon.get_keypair(secret=secret)

 ```
-This function of the main API wrapper will prompt for your secret and return a plain keypair for further handling.
+This function of the main API wrapper will accept a secret (that you need to pass or prompt) returns the plain keypair and stores in in the client for the current session.

 ### En- and decode on the fly (in memory)